vincentchang102/Todo/README.md

 # Todo
-Project for me to learn Flask, html, and css.
+Project for me to practice with python and to learn Flask, html, and css.

 Making a to do list using python, html, css, and flask.

 To create a virtual enviornment type virtualenv ("name")